If it can be stamped, we know how.

-Trans-Matic produces high precision, high quality deep drawn parts using a wide range of deep draw stamping materials.
+Trans-Matic produces precise, high quality deep drawn parts using a wide range of deep draw stamping materials.
 We work with raw materials up to 0.180” (4.5mm) thick, and can create parts up to 12” (200mm) long.
-We will work with you, as needed, to determine the best material for your parts based on application, performance, and manufacturing requirements.
+We will work with you, as needed, to determine the best material for your parts based on application, performance and manufacturing requirements.

-Low carbon steel is the metal of choice for most deep drawn stampings.
+Low carbon steel often ranks as the metal of choice for deep drawn stampings.
 It can be used to manufacture a large variety of parts at low per-piece costs.
-Trans-Matic produces millions of carbon steel parts every year, and can deliver even the most complex parts efficiently and cost-effectively.
+Trans-Matic produces millions of carbon steel parts every year and can deliver even the most complex parts efficiently and cost-effectively.

 Low carbon steel exhibits a number of desirable characteristics for the metal stamping process, including: